lgbt-foundation/whitepaper/whitepaper.md

 Hornet is the number one gay app in a dozen countries, such as France, Brazil, Taiwan, and Russia, and rapidly growing in many other markets including the United States.
 Hornet’s network boasts 25 million users, with over 4 million of them monthly active, generating over $10 million USD in revenue this year.

 Hornet identifies as much an advocate as a technology leader and is always looking for ways to use technology to empower and protect the members of the community.
-The engagements have included: support for underprivileged communities like Casa Um, a shelter for LGBT youth in Sao Paulo<sup>launch-1</sup>, or the Voguing community giving identity especially to people of color in Paris<sup>launch-2</sup>; health protection with the KYS feature, an industry first<sup>launch-3</sup>; educational videos about the effects of machismo on Latinos<sup>launch-4</sup> or research with the Johns Hopkins School of Public Health’s efforts to better estimate the size of the LGBT community; trips, local outreach, and international press to highlight situations in countries like Chechnya, Indonesia, or Egypt; support for the gay Gotham Knights Rugby Football Club in New York City or the successful first bid by Hong Kong for an Asian city to host the Gay Games in 2022, and many more.
+The engagements have included:
+-	support for underprivileged communities like Casa Um, a shelter for LGBT youth in Sao Paulo<sup>launch-1</sup>, and
+-	the Voguing community giving identity especially to people of color in Paris<sup>launch-2</sup>;
+-	health protection with the Know Your Status (KYS) feature, an industry first<sup>launch-3</sup>;
+-	educational videos about the effects of machismo on Latinos<sup>launch-4</sup> and
+-	research with the Johns Hopkins School of Public Health's efforts to better estimate the size of the LGBT community;
+-	trips, local outreach, and international press to highlight situations in countries like Chechnya, Indonesia, or Egypt;
+-	support for the gay Gotham Knights Rugby Football Club in New York City and
+-	the successful first bid by Hong Kong for an Asian city to host the Gay Games in 2022, and many more.

-As a result, Hornet is the only private company to be invited as Founding Member of the United Nations Global HIV Prevention Coalition<sup>launch-5</sup>, side by side with 30 nations and NGOs like the Bill and Melinda Gates Foundation.
+As a result, Hornet is the only private company to be invited as Founding Member of the United Nations Global HIV Prevention Coalition<sup>launch-5</sup>, side by side with 30 nations and NGOs such as the Bill and Melinda Gates Foundation.

-With this background, Hornet found the recent innovations in blockchain to be a perfect boost for the benefit of the whole community.
+With this background, Hornet found that the recent innovations in blockchain could offer huge benefits for the whole LGBT community.
 It funded the initiation of the LGBT Token project with substantial budgets and rallied partners and advisors to secure its successful launch.

 ` GRAPHIC: MORE LAUNCH PARTNERS TO BE ANNOUNCED SHORTLY `